 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company is exposed to interest rate risk on its fixed and floating interest rate financial instruments.
 Fixed rate instruments subject the Company to fair value risk, while floating rate instruments subject it to cash flow risk.
-The Company has performed a sensitivity analysis on interest rate risk as at March 31, 2022.
-A change in interest rates on borrowings of 1% higher or lower would not have a significant impact on loss and comprehensive loss for the year, due to the LIBOR floor the Company is subject to in the Term Loan, as discussed in note 8.
+The Company has performed a sensitivity analysis on interest rate risk as at March 31, 2023.
+A change in interest rates on borrowings of 1% higher or lower would not have a significant impact on net income (loss) and comprehensive loss for the year.